 Recipe FAQs

-Although brussel sprouts can be cooked in a number of ways, my personal favourite way to cook them is by oven roasting them.
-It makes them tender on the inside and lightly crispy on the outside, while bringing out a nice caramelized flavour, especially when baked in the maple balsamic glaze.
+Although brussel sprouts can be cooked in a number of ways, my personal favorite way to cook them is by oven roasting them.
+It makes them tender on the inside and lightly crispy on the outside, while bringing out a nice caramelized flavor, especially when baked in the maple balsamic glaze.

 Brussel sprouts pair well with lots of different meats.
 They taste especially good with turkey or chicken, meatloaf, roast beef, or steak.
 You can also serve them up with seafood such as salmon, trout, arctic char, or any type of white fish.